vitiral/artifact/src/cmd/data/tutorial.md

 we've messed some things up.
 It's your job to fix them.
 How to begin?

 First of all, we can use what we already know. `art ls` can help a lot for refactors.
-It can answer the question "why is that REQ at 0%?
+It can answer the question "why is that SPC at 0%?
 It is implemented somewhere!"

 Well, let's try it for this project: